Giuseppe Musolino: Imprisonment

 Musolino was initially sent to the prison at Fort Longone in Porto Azzurro, on the island of Elba.
-In 1907, the New York Times reported that he was "slowly becoming mad with confinement and, above all, with the solitariness of his imprisonment."
+In 1907, The New York Times reported that he was "slowly becoming mad with confinement and, above all, with the solitariness of his imprisonment."
 Nevertheless, Musolino remained there for 44 years, until he was declared mentally insane by Italian authorities in 1946.
 At this point, he was transferred to an asylum in Reggio Calabria.
 He was kept there for the final 10 years of his life; although he was under close surveillance, he also experienced much more comfortable conditions than the ones he'd endured in prison.

 As an asylum inmate, Musolino was allowed to go on walks throughout the city, where he was often greeted by flocks of onlookers.
 He once tried to flee the asylum, likely out of confusion resulting from his deteriorating mental state.

 He died in the Reggio Calabria asylum on January 22, 1956, at the age of 79.
 He was buried in his hometown of Santo Stefano.

 Musolino as legend

-It can be said that Musolino was seen by his countrymen as a symbol of the injustice Calabria was facing at the time.
-As an elusive fugitive, always managing to escape traps, Musolino stirred the imagination of many people in Italy and in short order became a legend throughout Italy and abroad.
+Musolino was seen by his countrymen as a symbol of the injustice Calabria was facing at the time.
+As a fugitive, Musolino stirred the imagination of many people in Italy, becoming a legend throughout Italy and abroad.

 Contributing to Musolino's status as a legend across the globe was the widespread coverage of his story in major foreign newspapers, such as The New York Times, The Washington Post, and The Times of London.
 Additionally, Musolino claimed to have descended from nobility, particularly on his mother's side, which led to further media fascination.
 Musolino was reported to have relished, and as a result actively sought, the media attention.